-Update June 2021: Very sadly the Scottish Crannog has experienced a devastating fire.
+Update June 2021: Very sadly the Scottish Crannog has had a devastating fire.
+The museum and and Iron Age village activities are open again but the crannog has been destroyed.
 We will update this page when we know more about plans to rebuild.
-If you would like to contribute to the fundraiser please visit their JustGiving page

 The Scottish Crannog Centre is a unique living history museum near the village of Kenmore at the eastern end of Loch Tay in Perthshire.
 The accepted description of Crannog’s vary, but they are accepted as ancient roundhouses that stand on either small man-made islands or on wooden stills in water.
 They were prevalent throughout Scotland and Ireland (and one example in Wales) between around 3000BC and 1600AD.